 To apply for a broker license you must:

-- have been actively licensed, in any state/jurisdiction, for at least four years, with two of the four years immediately preceding submission of a broker license application
+- have been licensed as an active real estate licensee for four years, with two of the four years occurring immediately preceding submission of a broker license application.

 - have obtained a high school diploma or equivalency certificate (GED)